Chart Color Schemes

 Elizabeth Vale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Elizabeth Vale's dwelling structure, as per the latest Census, consisted of 58.8% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 83.7% houses and 16.2% other dwellings.
-Home ownership in Elizabeth Vale was at 21.4%, similar to Adelaide metro.
-Mortgaged dwellings were at 26.1% and rented dwellings at 52.5%.
-The median monthly mortgage repayment was $1,083, below the Adelaide metro average of $1,300.
-Median weekly rent in Elizabeth Vale was $233, compared to Adelaide metro's $265.
-Nationally, Elizabeth Vale's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Elizabeth Vale's dwelling structures, as per the latest Census, consisted of 58.8% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 83.7% houses and 16.2% other dwellings.
+Home ownership in Elizabeth Vale was at 21.4%, similar to Adelaide metro's level.
+Dwellings were either mortgaged (26.1%) or rented (52.5%).
+The median monthly mortgage repayment in the area was $1,083, below Adelaide metro's average of $1,300.
+Median weekly rent was recorded at $233, compared to Adelaide metro's $265.
+Nationally, Elizabeth Vale's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing